 Some people are inclined to pay a higher price because they believe this means higher quality.
-Others will not, choosing to be largely influenced by price alone.
-And still others will fall in-between based on the procedure needed, their value system and their financial status.
+Others will not, choosing to save money by being to be largely influenced by price alone.
+And still others will fall in between based on the procedure needed, their value system and their financial status.

-The fact is, spending is not necessary highly correlated with quality.
-One of the key reasons for this is that price of the same service varies so much across healthcare institutions.
-Medicare payments are adjusted based on a variety of factors, including geography, medical education costs (e.g., teaching hospitals) and the share of caring for indigent patients.
+The fact is, spending is not necessarily highly correlated with quality.
+One of the key reasons for this is that prices for the same service vary so much across healthcare institutions.
+Medicare payments are adjusted based on a variety of factors, including geography, medical education costs (e.g., teaching hospitals) and the cost of caring for low-income patients.
 In the case of private insurer reimbursements, variation is due largely to negotiations with providers.
 Notice that the term “quality of care” is noticeably absent from the factors affecting price listed here.

 So how do we treat price when marketing healthcare services?

 The same way all other marketers do when they are avoiding the pitfall of competing on price … promote value.
-When healthcare consumers recognize positive experience and outcomes (quality), these factors can become more important than price.
+Focusing on providing consumer-driven healthcare is key to a positive consumer experience.
+When healthcare consumers recognize positive experience and outcomes (quality), these factors can become more important than healthcare costs.

-Value is defined by this intersection of price, experience and outcomes.
-And it has the potential to make an everlasting imprint on your brand identity in the eye of the healthcare consumer.
-But to do so requires delivering consistent experiences and communicating meaningful information on outcomes.
+Value is defined by this intersection of price, experience and outcomes, and it has the potential to make an everlasting imprint on your brand identity in the eye of the healthcare consumer.
+But to provide value requires delivering consistent experiences and ensuring customer satisfaction.

 With the healthcare industry headed more and more toward a consumer-centric (bordering on retail) model, the same consumer behavior we have seen in markets for other products and services will continue to emerge.
 Therefore, deciding where you fit into this positioning model and how you will communicate this positioning is not an option.
-It has become a marketing imperative.
-Your brand will be defined by it.
+It has become imperative in your marketing strategy—your brand will be defined by it.

 So how do you approach this process?

-- All senior management needs to become aware of this brand positioning paradigm and prioritize it as a major hospital issue.
+- All senior management needs to become aware of this brand positioning paradigm and prioritize it as a major issue facing healthcare organizations.